Trigger and the Fuse

 500

-This is the specific category of clinical tools used to safely tolerate and survive high-intensity cravings or emotional distress without blowing up or turning to a substance.
+This specific category of survival tools is used to safely tolerate and survive high-intensity cravings or emotional storms without blowing up or using.